 SAVE THE DATES

 Office open for tax preparation appointments

 E-file is open for live transmission for personal returns

 Request your Personal Extensions by this date

 (Email email@example.com or fax to 585-507-4691, deposit required)

 We have been using our secure Portal for your PDF copies of your returns since 2014, and this year that will be the preferred method of delivering your completed returns.
-In addition, we encourage you to upload your documents to us for a Virtual Appointment by myself or any one of our experienced professionals.
+In addition, we encourage you to upload your documents to us for a Virtual Appointment by any one of our experienced professionals.
 Our software partner has incorporated e-signature and e-payment into the process of providing a totally remote experience.
-Of course you can still schedule a face to face appointment, fax or drop off your documents as well.
+Of course, you can still schedule a face to face appointment, fax or drop off your documents as well.
 We will always communicate with you any questions or additional information that might be needed before finalizing your return.

 Along with technology comes additional information safeguards.
 When your tax return copy is in your portal, you have the ability to provide it to third parties that might need a copy of your return during the year, your financial planner, mortgage broker or college admittance office.
 We cannot email copies of your tax return to anyone - ever!
 We also cannot talk to third parties about your return without your written permission on a disclosure form that we would provide you for signature upon request.
 This is all for your digital protection.

 We have also introduced the ability to text our regular phone number 585-663-8210 for an appointment request or general question.
 Try it out!

 Our office is open year round for your convenience and I am available year round for your emails, phone calls or appointments.
 Remember you will always be “my client” regardless who may prepare your return this season.